The Best IKEA Hacks We’ve Seen

 Let these amazing IKEA hacks inspire you to create something new and beautiful from your plain IKEA furniture!

-Arched Billy Bookcase Hack – Crack the Shutters
+Arched IKEA Billy Bookcase Hack – Crack the Shutters

-The Billy Bookcase is one of IKEA’s most humble offerings, which makes it perfect for hacking.
+The Billy Bookcase is one of IKEA’s most humble and inexpensive offerings.
+It is a perfect candidate for an IKEA hack.
 Jen from Crack the Shutters gives Billy an elegant arched makeover that makes it right at home in a formal dining room.

 IKEA Hauga Cane Cabinet – The Navage Patch

 Besides having a fun-sounding name, the Hauga is another of IKEA’s rather bland offerings.
 For those going for a modern, clean look, it fits the bill, but with a little effort, you can turn it from ordinary to extraordinary.
-We used cane reed to give a whole new look to our Hauga linen cabinet.
+We used cane reed to hack our IKEA Hauga cabinet and give it a whole new look.

 Here’s the video tutorial for this caning process.